PRIMATES &

 Superficial grooming

-Your epidermis continuously renews itself by producing new skin cells.
+Your epidermis continuously renews itself from the bottom by producing new skin cells.

 Older cells are pushed up the epidermis until they reach the top, where they die and flake off.